cookiesncream716/helloWorld2/README.md

 ### STAGE 2 - Display the text "Hello World" in the plugin space

-* Inside of the build method, create the greeting Hello World by using the Text property of Gem.
-Here, it will have a label of greeting so it can be styled differently from the text that will be coming up in a later step.
+1. Inside the build method, create a variable and assign the [Text](https://github.com/Tixit/Gem.js#text) property of Gem.
+Here, enter greeting as the label so it can be styled differently in a later step.

 ```
 var greeting = Gem.Text(‘greeting’, ‘Hello World’)
 ```
-* Make an area for the plugin; it is basically a div so use the Block property.
-It will be given a label of box and the greeting needs to be added to the Block.
+2. Use the [Block](https://github.com/Tixit/Gem.js#block) property of Gem to make an area for the plugin.
+Enter box as the label, then the greeting variable needs to be added to the Block.

 ```
 var box = Gem.Block(‘box’, greeting)
 ```

-* Then the box can be added.
+3. Append box to the plugin.

 ```
 this.add(box)
 ```

-* Style can be added after the build method by using the getStyle method.
-It is a function that will return a Style object.
-The symbol $ will be used along with the labels.
+4. Styles can be added after the build method by using the getStyle method.
+It is a function that will return a [Style](https://github.com/Tixit/Gem.js#style-objects) object.
+The symbol [$](https://github.com/Tixit/Gem.js#label) will be used along with the labels.
 Here a border is given so an outline of the space can be seen.
 The text for the greeting will be blue and larger than the default size.

 ```
 this.getStyle = function(){